takakd/translation-api/README.md

 ### Prepare a TLS certificate

-Create a server key file and TLS certificate if an API used TLS.
+Create a server key file and TLS certificate if an API uses TLS.

 e.g., Self-signed certificate